Best Gas Rewards Cards: Tank Up, Road Warriors

 The people want to know.
 Specifically, the people have been asking Google, “Which credit card has 5 cash back on gas?”
 We — and Google — assume you’re asking about cards that pay 5% cash back on gas purchases.

-- The Citi Custom Cash Card pays 5% cash back on up to $500 in gas spending per month.
-That 5% bonus rate applies only to your biggest spending category during the month (calculated automatically by Citi).
-If you spend more on groceries than car go-juice during the month, then you’ll earn just 1% back on gas.
+• The Citi Custom Cash Card pays 5% cash back on up to $500 in gas spending per month.
+Just know that the 5% bonus rate applies only to your biggest spending category during the month (calculated automatically by Citi).
+All other purchases earn an unlimited 1%.
+So, for example, if you spend more on groceries than car go-juice during the month, you’ll earn just 1% back on gas.

-- The USAA Cashback Rewards Plus American Express Card also pays 5% cash back on up to $3,000 of gas (and military base) spending per year.
-Great rewards rate, but only if you’re eligible to apply for the card, which requires being a USAA member or a close relative of someone with current or past military ties.
+• The USAA Cashback Rewards Plus American Express Card pays 5% cash back on up to $3,000 of gas (and military base) spending per year.
+The drawback: Only USAA members, which requires current or former military service or being a close relative of someone who qualifies, are eligible to apply for the USAA credit card.

-- You’ll earn 5% cash back on an array of purchases — maybe even gas! — with the Chase Freedom Flex card.
+• You’ll earn 5% cash back on an array of purchases — maybe even gas! — with the Chase Freedom Flex card.
 The 5% bonus category changes every three months, so you’ll have to wait until Chase spins the rewards roulette wheel each quarter to see if the marble drops on gas.
 When/if it does, you’ll earn 5% cash back on gas on up to $1,500 of spending.
 Otherwise, it’s a table-scraps 1% cashback rate on gas.
-Read full review.

 Explore investor.com's full coverage of credit cards, including in-depth, expert reviews of popular cards and head-to-head comparisons of the cards that will give you the best cashback rewards, based on your actual spending.